Inside: How to have a fun family picnic without forgetting something essential. Get your free printable family picnic checklist.

 Pack an umbrella in case you can’t find a shaded area for your picnic.

 Having a flashlight on hand is helpful if you plan to stay out after dusk.
-Glow sticks will give the kiddos something else to play with, adding more fun to their day.
+Glow sticks are a fun way to give the kiddos something else to play with, adding more excitement to their day.

 1. Don’t forget to check the weather before you plan the picnic.
-If there’s wind or rain on the horizon, plan accordingly, or move the picnic date to avoid the extra stress.
+If there’s wind or rain on the horizon, plan accordingly, have a backup plan or move the picnic date to avoid the extra stress.

-2. Before you set up, look to see where the bathrooms are.
+2. Here’s a pro tip: before you set up, look to see where the bathrooms are.
 Kids love exploring new places, and small children may wait until the last moment to let you know they have to go.
 Know exactly where you’ll “run for it”.

 3. Take pictures.
 Making memories is an essential part of childhood.
-Taking photos to capture those memories will make them last much longer than simply remembering the day.
+Taking photos to capture those memories will make them last much longer in your memory.
 Get in the pictures with the children.
 Looking back after your kids grow up, you’ll love seeing your own face next to theirs.
-To read about the importance of getting in the photos with your children, head over to The One Thing Most Moms Are Not Doing and Why Every Mom Should.
+To read about the importance of getting in the photos with your children, head over to What Most Moms Aren’t Doing and Why They Should.